Execute code concurrently on multicore hardware by submitting work to dispatch queues managed by the system.

 - watchOS 2.0+

-Grand Central Dispatch (GCD) comprises language features, runtime libraries, and system enhancements that provide systemic, comprehensive improvements to the support for concurrent code execution on multicore hardware in macOS, iOS, watchOS, and tvOS.
+Dispatch, also known as Grand Central Dispatch (GCD), contains language features, runtime libraries, and system enhancements that provide systemic, comprehensive improvements to the support for concurrent code execution on multicore hardware in macOS, iOS, watchOS, and tvOS.

 Dispatch Objects and ARC

-dispatch_release functions (or Objective-C semantics) to retain and release your dispatch objects.
-You cannot use the Core Foundation retain/release functions.
+dispatch functions (or Objective-C semantics) to retain and release your dispatch objects.
+You cannot use the Core Foundation retain and release functions.

-If you need to use retain/release semantics in an ARC-enabled app with a later deployment target (for maintaining compatibility with existing code), you can disable Objective-C-based dispatch objects by adding
+If you need to use retain and release semantics in an ARC-enabled app with a later deployment target (for maintaining compatibility with existing code), you can disable Objective-C-based dispatch objects by adding